NeKzor/autorender/README.md

 ### Storage

 By default all demos and videos are stored locally.
 Video upload to the b2 cloud storage is optional.
+However, it is recommended to use local storage during development since every request to b2 will count towards the daily API cap.

 ### src/server/.env